Asia House Festival of Asian Literature: Authors

 Colin Thubron, Zaiba Malik, Nikesh Shukla, Tahmima Anam, Ching-He Huang, Prajwal Parajuly, Wendy Law Yone, Moni Mohsin, Rachel Cusk, Mimi Khalvati, Ziba Karbassi, Stephen Watts, Mirza Waheed, Roma Tearne, Daisy Hasan, Tamara Chalabi, Ali Allawi, Angela Saini, Amanda Devi, Abdulrazak Gurnah, Tabish Khair, and Hanif Kureishi.

 The 2011 Asia House Festival of Asian Literature will run from 10–26 May at Asia House.

 Asia House

 Asia House is the home of The Festival of Asian Literature.
 Founded in 1996, it is the leading Pan-Asian organisation in the UK.
 A non-profit, non-political body, its geographical remit extends from the Persian Gulf in the West to Indonesia in the East.

-Its mission is to “engage with the Century of Asia” by promoting a greater understanding of the distinctive and varied cultures, arts, religions and commercial opportunities presented by the growing and vibrant countries of Asia.
+Its mission is to “engage with the Century of Asia” by promoting a greater understanding of the distinctive and varied cultures, arts, religions, and commercial opportunities presented by the growing and vibrant countries of Asia.

-Based in a listed John Adam style 18th century townhouse in Marylebone, Central London, featuring a Gallery, Library, Café, and three Fine Rooms, it provides a focal point for people to meet and exchange ideas.
+Based in a listed John Adam style 18th-townhouse in Marylebone, Central London, featuring a Gallery, Library, Café, and three Fine Rooms, it provides a focal point for people to meet and exchange ideas.